google/deepvariant/docs/deeptrio-pacbio-case-study.md

 [Quick Start](deepvariant-quick-start.md) or
 [DeepVariant PacBio case study](deepvariant-pacbio-model-case-study.md).

-## Merge VCFs using GLNexus
+## Merge VCFs using GLnexus

-At this step we take all 3 VCFs generated in the previous step and merge them using GLNexus.
+At this step we take all 3 VCFs generated in the previous step and merge them using GLnexus.

 ```bash
 # BCFTools are required: